 Dwarf Mondo Grass Division

+A much easier and sure-fire way of dwarf mondo grass propagation is through division.
+This way you can plant dwarf mondo grass that is exactly like the parent and you will have a much more uniform look to your plants.
+For division, dig up a well established clump of dwarf mondo grass.
+Use your hands to break the clump into smaller clumps or use a sharp, clean knife to cut the clump into smaller pieces.
 Plant the dwarf mondo grass clumps in the locations you would like them to grow in.
-Water them thoroughly and weep well watered for the first few weeks until them become established.
-The best time to divide your mondo grass in in the early spring or early fall.
+Water them thoroughly and keep well watered for the first few weeks until they become established.
+The best time to divide your mondo grass is in the early spring or early fall.